Skip to Content

 The agent loop

 The loop is integrate → exercise → verify.
-The agent is given four credentials (TXNOD_PROJECT_ID, TXNOD_API_SECRET starting sk_sandbox_, TXNOD_WEBHOOK_SECRET, sandbox PAT) and a prompt; it produces a working webhook handler plus a Vitest suite that proves all 7 events round-trip with mode: 'sandbox' set, then stops at sandbox-green.
+The agent is given three credentials (TXNOD_API_KEY_ID, TXNOD_API_SECRET starting sk_sandbox_, sandbox PAT) and a prompt; it produces a working webhook handler plus a Vitest suite that proves all 7 events round-trip with mode: 'sandbox' set, then stops at sandbox-green.
+The TXNOD_API_SECRET is the only secret — it signs API requests and verifies webhook signatures.
 No production credentials, no hardware wallet, no faucet are involved.

 What the agent reads first